Making Predictions

 Now, let's login to Function with your access key:

-# Set your access key
+# Create the Function client with your access key

 # Or set the `FXN_ACCESS_KEY` environment variable